-In fact, Washington boasts about 440 dairy farms with nearly 273,000 contented dairy cows.
+In fact, Washington boasts over 400 family-run dairy farms with nearly 275,000 contented dairy cows that produce over 800,000,000 gallons of milk a year.
 And with a little help, you’ll be able to identify the different types of cows you see when driving by your local dairy.

 The most popular of all the dairy cow breeds, Holsteins are black and white (and sometimes red).
 Their markings are like human fingerprints: no Holsteins have the same markings.
 Holsteins are the most common dairy cow because they tend to produce more milk than all the other breeds.

 Jersey cows, named for the British isle of Jersey where they originated, are most often brown or tawny with a light-colored underbelly and dark hooves.
 Their milk is the richest of all the dairy cows and high in butterfat, making it the ideal milk for the production of butter and cheese.